 As we mentioned, the study begins with taking pills only for five weeks before you can start with the shots.
 During this time, you may get a side effect that would result in not moving to the part of the study where the shots are given.
 Or, you may not have taken enough of the pills.
-If any of this happens, you would not get shots, and we would ask you to attend a visit once a year while Step 2 of the study is still ongoing in order to test you for HIV.
+If any of this happens, you would not get shots, and we would ask you to attend a visit once a year until three years from your date of Enrollment in order to test you for HIV.

 If you do get shots but stop getting them early, you will move to Step 3 of the study where you will get real TDF/FTC for approximately a year and come in for visits every three months for approximately a year.
-After that time, we will help you find prevention services in the local area, and we will ask you to attend a visit once a year while Step 2 of the study is still ongoing in order to test you for HIV.
+After that time, we will help you find prevention services in the local area, and we will ask you to attend a visit once a year until three years from your date of Enrollment in order to test you for HIV.